 Can’t decide between red hair or blonde hair?
 Well, it turns out you don’t have to decide between these two trendy shades.
 Strawberry blonde hair is here to save the day.
 Seen on the heads of plenty of A-listers, sun-kissed red hair has made quite the name for itself.
 And, if you’re like us, you probably want to get in on the fun.
 But when it comes to switching up your hair color—especially if it’s to a more vibrant hue—there are a few things you should keep in mind.
 From choosing the right shade to the proper hair care routine to maintain your new color, let us teach you how to dye your hair strawberry blonde.

 Ready to embrace a pretty strawberry blonde hair color?
 Follow these tips before you dye your hair.

 1. Find your inspiration.
 The great thing about strawberry blonde hair is that there are so many different versions of it.
-While that means that you have plenty of options to choose from, it also means it can be overwhelming to determine which shade of strawberry blonde will complement your features best.
+While that means you have plenty of options to choose from, it also means it can be overwhelming to determine which shade of strawberry blonde will complement your features best.
 If you’re visiting a salon, bring in some pictures for your colorist—these examples will help you get the hue you want.

 2. Determine your base.
 Strawberry blonde hair is easiest to bring to life on blonde hair and light red hair.
 When it comes to darker hair colors, the dyeing process gets a tad more complicated, since you’ll have to use bleach on your base color first.
 While you can do this at home, it might be best to see a professional to ensure the process goes as smoothly as possible.

+Think a metallic shade might be more your speed?
 Rose gold hair is similar to strawberry blonde hair—and it’s also on trend at the moment!
 For a rose gold hair color tutorial, check out our article, How to Get Rose Gold Hair.